 • Speech processing (Praat)

-Feel free to browse my current collaborations and past research projects.
+Feel free to browse my current collaborative and past research projects.
 I welcome opportunities to exchange research ideas and explore potential collaborations.